NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] SharedLoopWatts only required if IsSharedSystem is true.
   .. [#] Shared loop pump power attributed to the dwelling unit is calculated as SharedLoopWatts / NumberofUnitsServed.
   .. [#] SharedLoopMotorEfficiency only used if IsSharedSystem is true.
+  .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
+  .. [#] If FanMotorType is not provided, defaults to "PSC" if COP <= 8.75/3.2, else "BPM".
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
+  .. [#] If HeatingAirflowCFM not provided, defaults to cfm/ton based on CoolingAirflowCFM if provided, else 360 cfm/ton.
+  .. [#] If CoolingAirflowCFM not provided, defaults to cfm/ton based on HeatingAirflowCFM if provided, else 360 cfm/ton.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.